 Bog Birch is a native perennial shrub, that has an erect but coarse growth pattern forming an irregular to spreading shape of 4 to 13 feet in height, but in extreme northern areas may be less than a foot tall.

 Twigs and stems are a reddish-gray to reddish-brown with whitish lenticels and thin bark that does not ex-foliate.
-The twigs do not have an odor or taste of wintergreen like some birches do; they can be smooth to have some fine hair but do have small scattered resinous glands not large warty glands.
+The twigs do not have an odor or taste of wintergreen like some birches do; they can be smooth or have some fine hair and do have small scattered resinous glands but not large warty glands.

-The leaves are alternate, very variable, stiff, elliptic to broadly ovate, widest above the middle, with 2 to 6 pairs of lateral veins and short-stalked.
+The leaves are alternate, short-stalked, very variable, stiff, elliptic to broadly ovate, widest above the middle, with 2 to 6 pairs of lateral veins.
 The margins are coarsely toothed, the tip is broadly pointed to rounded, the base tapered to rounded.
 The underside is a paler color and may be smooth to having many short soft hairs.
 The leaves often have small resinous glands but these may be absent.

 The inflorescences are male catkins and female aments.

 Flowers: The shrub is monoecious, that is with separate male and female flowers, but on the same plant.
 Male catkins form in the fall and overwinter; then they expand in the spring with or just before leaf development; they are pendant, cylindric, 0.4 to 1.0 inches long.
 The individual flowers are only 1/8 inch long, are in clusters of 3 per scale on the catkin.
 Female flowers appear before the leaves are fully expanded and are on greenish upright aments, about 0.3 to 0.8 inches long, back of the tip on the same twigs.
 They have an ovary, a pair of styles but no calyx or petals.
 Like the male flowers, they are in clusters of 3 on the ament and obscured by the bracts (scales).